 14. The validity of the termination notice is determined by its compliance with the notice requirements identified in sections 18 (9) and 34 as well as the service requirements identified in section 35.
 15. Section 18 (2)(b) requires that when a premises is rented for month to month, the landlord may terminate the tenancy and the tenant is required to vacate the residential premises on a date not less than 3 months before the end of the rental period.
-On examination of the termination notice issued and submitted into evidence (Exhibit L # 1), I find the notice was served on 28 October 2019 with a termination date of 31 January 2020.
+On examination of the termination notice issued and submitted into evidence (Exhibit L # 2), I find the notice was served on 25 October 2020 with a termination date of 31 January 2021.
 I find that as the date of termination identified on the notice is at least 3 months before the end of the rental period and the date the tenant is required to move out, the termination notice is in full compliance with the requirements of section 18 (2) (b).
 Sections 19 (4) and 34 identify the technical requirements of the termination notice as identified below.
 On examination of the termination notice, I find it all these criteria have been met.

-16. As identified above, the landlord testified that the termination notice was served by placing it on the rented premises door which is a permitted method of service identified under section 35.
+16. As identified above, the landlord testified that the termination notice was served by sending it registered mail which is a permitted method of service identified under section 35.